-Topkapi Palace is one of my favourite Istanbul tourist attractions.
-This palace was used between the 15th and 19th centuries and apparently was a hot place to go during the Ottoman Empire!
-Topkapi Palace Istanbul is stunning and filled with lots of fantastic Instagram opportunities – particularly the colourful tiles.
+Topkapi Palace is one of my favorite Istanbul tourist attractions.
+This palace was used between the 15th and 19th centuries and apparently was a hot place to go during the Ottoman Empire.

 This underground cistern was built in 532 to bring drinking water to Istanbul.
-There are hundreds of them underneath Istanbul but the Basilica Cistern (named because it lay underneath the Stoa Basilica square) covers nearly 9800 square metres and has 336 marble columns!
-No wonder it is called the Sunken Palace Cistern!
+There are hundreds of them underneath Istanbul but the Basilica Cistern (named because it lay underneath the Stoa Basilica square) covers nearly 9800 square metres and has 336 marble columns.

 7. Gulhane Park